prozilla-os/ProzillaOS/packages/shared/README.md

 ## About

-`@prozilla-os/shared` is a library of shared utility functions for ProzillaOS packages.
+`@prozilla-os/shared` is a library of shared utility functions and variables for ProzillaOS packages.

 ## Installation